lsst-sitcom/comcam_clusters/README.md

 `ACO360_WL_HSCcalib_MassMap` - Computing a mass_map around Abell 360 from ComCam data.
 Borrows from calibration/selection of `ACO360_WL_HSCcalib_CLMM`

 `ACO360_PSF_properties` - Check the PSF correction in Abell 360 field.
 Whisker plots, etc.

+`ACO360_rgb_and_WLsources` - Make RGB images of all the patches in the field of Abell 360, with sources overlaid.